College Art Collection

 She creates work in a variety of media including wood, stone, bronze, steel, cement, plaster, terracotta and glass.

-In her own words, she described how she came to have a special connection with MIC: "One of the first big commissions I received after coming to live in Ireland in 1951 was from Mary Immaculate College.
+In her own words, Imogen described how she came to have a special connection with MIC: "One of the first big commissions I received after coming to live in Ireland in 1951 was from Mary Immaculate College.
 The renowned architect, Andy Devane, acting on behalf of the sisters of Mercy, invited me to carve three lifesize statues.
 My relationship with the College has lasted more than 50 years.
 I am very pleased that my works are beautifully situated within the College and very well cared for, which is important to me."

 In 2010, the then President of Ireland, Mary McAleese, presented Imogen with the McAuley Medal—the highest award that can be bestowed by the College.